lsst-sqre/sqr-034/index.rst

 .. code::

-   from lsst_efd_client import EfdClient efd = EfdClient('summit')
+   from lsst_efd_client import EfdClient efd = EfdClient('summit_efd')

    await efd.get_topics()

+where `summit_efd` is the alias to the EFD instance at the Summit.
-where `summit` is the alias to connect to the EFD database at the Summit.
+The EFD client alias uses the `segwarides` service to discover the InfluxDB HTTP API URL and the credentials to connect to the EFD database at the Summit.

 Learn more about the helper methods implemented from the `EFD client documentation`_ and from the example notebooks.